Low-Complexity OTFS-Based Over-the-Air Computation Design for Time-Varying Channels: Numerical Results

 \subsection{Error Performance for S1, S2, and S3}

 In Fig. \ref{snr}, we plot MSE versus SNR for S1 and S2, where SNR is defined as $P_\mathrm{s}/\sigma^2$ and $P_\mathrm{s}$ is the average power budget.
 First, we apply different transmission power policies for S1.
 Our observations reveal that assigning optimal transmit power according to \eqref{pu} results in a significantly lower MSE compared to allotting full transmit power to all devices or to a singular user.
 This supports the optimal efficiency of $p_u^*$ and $\eta^*$ in minimizing MSE.
 Second, we observe that an MSE plateaus of S1 for larger SNR, which reveals the fact that interference plays the pivotal role in degrading the performance of estimation.
 We further observe that MSE for S2 is much lower than that of S1, which proves the superiority of ZP-assisted OTFS in mitigating the impact of interference.
 We also observe that this superiority becomes more obvious as SNR increases.
 We note that this superiority is established on the premise of sacrificing communication efficiency.
+Specifically, the reduction in transmission rate (measured in symbols per second) for ZP-assisted OTFS is given by $l_{u, \mathrm{max}}/T$.

 In Fig. \ref{snr2}, we compare the MSE for our proposed estimation methods with benchmarks.
 First, Fig. \ref{snr2} shows that our proposed estimation schemes S1 and S2 have a MSE superiority compared to the methods in \cite{zhou2023otfs,zhou2023power}, and this MSE superiority of S1 only holds for low SNR.
 Second, we observe that the MSE performance for our proposed methods is always better than that when only considering the precoding matrix at each device or only considering the receiving filter at the FC.
 This observation illustrates the necessity of considering both the pre-processing and post-processing at the TX and RX.
+Third, the MSEs for methods that consider only precoding or only the receiving filter remain nearly constant as the SNR changes.
+This occurs because using either precoding or a receiving filter alone fails to adequately compensate for signal distortion caused by channel fading, delay, and Doppler effects, resulting in errors significantly larger than those due to channel noise.
+This observation underscores the critical importance of incorporating both precoding and receiving filters to effectively recover the target function.